farid555/farid555/README.md

  Thank you for taking the time to visit my GitHub.
 Hi there, I’m Mohammad Farid Uzzaman 👋

 ---

-👀 I’m passionate about **DevOps, Cloud computing, and Automation**
+I’m passionate about **DevOps, Cloud computing, and Automation**.
 Over the years, I have developed from tinkering with basic scripts to using technology to solve real-world challenges.
-Today I specialize in:
+Today I specialize in :

 -  **Client Relationship Management**: Understanding and complying with the client's needs.
 -  **Requirements Gathering**: Implementing and documenting project or software requirements.